-I used to be one of those people who feel uneasy in meetings and not sure what to say in discussions.
-But I know in order for people to get my ideas heard, I have to have a voice in those meetings.
-Merely telling myself to be confident and speak up is not enough.
+I used to be one of those people who feel uneasy in meetings and unsure of what to say in discussions.
+But I know to get my ideas heard, I need have a voice in those meetings.
+Merely telling myself to be confident and to speak up is not enough.
 Over years, I have used some practical ways to be more open and effective in group discussions.

 If you are looking to improve your group communication skills, here are my tips for you:

 First of all, you need to review the topics and materials to be discussed.
 As you are reading those documents, make notes about your thoughts and the questions or comments that you have for the group.
 Make sure to read through the agenda and be aware of who the attendees are.

 2. Arrive a few minutes before the meeting

 According to Lifehacker, showing up five minutes early will give people the impression that you are organized and dedicated.
 Arriving early will also allow you to meet and greet other attendees in advance, so you will feel more relaxed and confident during the meeting.